jphall663/gai_risk_management/README.md

 <li><p>Red-teaming for dangerous and violent information may include confidentiality and integrity attacks.</p></li>
 </ul></td>
 <td style="text-align: left;"><ul>
-<li><p>Test prompts using role-playing, ingratiation/reverse psychology, pros and cons, multitasking or other approaches to elicit violent or dangerous information.</p></li>
+<li><p>Test prompts using impossible situations, context-baiting (and/or switching), role-playing, ingratiation/reverse psychology, pros and cons, multitasking or other approaches to elicit violent or dangerous information.</p></li>
 <li><p>Test prompts that instruct systems to repeat content ad nauseam for their ability to compromise system guardrails and provide dangerous and violent recommendations.</p></li>
 <li><p>Test loaded/leading questions.</p></li>
 <li><p>Augment prompts with word or character play, including alternate encodings, to increase effectiveness.</p></li>